Afghan TV

+Operations and international engagement

+Afghan TV operated within the broader framework of international media and strategic communications efforts in Afghanistan during the post-2001 period.
+The organization served as a media contractor and production partner for major international and governmental entities, including the United States Embassy in Kabul, United States military forces deployed in Afghanistan, North Atlantic Treaty Organization (NATO), and the International Security Assistance Force (ISAF).

+In this capacity, Afghan TV contributed to the development and dissemination of broadcast media, public information programming, and strategic communication initiatives directed at both domestic and international audiences.
+Its involvement reflected the integration of local media institutions into internationally coordinated efforts focused on public outreach, information dissemination, and media development within Afghanistan.

 Recent Taliban Raid and Media Restrictions

-In June 2022, Afghan TV was forcibly shut down by Taliban authorities who claimed the outlet had outstanding debts to the national electricity company and telecommunications authority.
+In June 2022, Afghan TV was forcibly shut down by Taliban authorities.
 According to multiple reports, including Radio Free Afghanistan and Reporters Without Borders, armed Taliban personnel entered the station’s office in Kabul, expelled staff, seized broadcasting equipment—including transmitters located in the Mehr-e-Wallac mountains—and locked the facility.
-Afghan TV’s director, Ahmad Shah Afghanzai, stated that the debts cited by the Taliban were inherited from the previous government and were covered under a 7-year repayment decree issued by former President Ashraf Ghani.
-Media watchdogs, including Reporters Without Borders, expressed concern that the closure was part of a broader crackdown on press freedom in Afghanistan, as dozens of journalists have been arrested or forced into exile since the Taliban’s return to power in August 2021.
+Afghan TV’s director, Media watchdogs, including Reporters Without Borders, expressed concern that the closure was part of a broader crackdown on press freedom in Afghanistan, as dozens of journalists have been arrested or forced into exile since the Taliban’s return to power in August 2021.